<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • Contractors working on public buildings constructed between 1950-1979 should test caulk prior to removal.
 If it tests positive, ensure toxins do not get released into the air by leaving it in place and following decontamination procedures.

-All equipment that is known to contain PCBs must be marked.
+All equipment known to contain polychlorinated biphenyls must be marked.
 Approved PCB labels are outlined in 40 CFR Part 761.45.
 For any items that are large enough to accommodate a 6" x 6" label, a large mark (ML) label is required.
 Smaller items may utilize the Small Mark (MS) label, which can be created in a variety of sizes from 0.4" x 0.8" to 1" x 2".
 You can better understand what to expect by getting informed on PCB label examples and specifications.

 Methods have been found to contain and neutralize PCBs.
 Numerous companies throughout the United States have been approved under the Toxic Substances Control Act to accept and/or dispose of the necessary waste included in the EPA-approved polychlorinated biphenyl (PCB) disposal facilities list.
 These facilities are designed to treat everything from fluorescent lights to transformers; they include chemical waste landfills, scrap metal recovery ovens, and chemical dechlorination.

-Labeling Fluorescent Light Ballasts
+When Do Fluorescent Light Ballasts Require PCB Labeling?

 Fluorescent light ballasts are at high risk for PCBs and in some cases, require labeling.
 Manifesting and labeling ARE required for performance-based disposal, per 40 CFR 761.62(a).
 They ARE NOT required for disposal in solid waste landfills, per 40 CFR 761.62(b).
 They MAY be required for risk-based disposal, which requires written application to the EPA region where storage shall take place, per 40 CFR 761.62(c).
 Review the various disposal types in 40 CFR 761.62.